 Dash cams can be a bit of a double-edged sword.
-While accompanied with numerous benefits, such as having evidence in case of an incident or reduced insurance premiums, many countries have been hesitant to adopt these in-vehicle recording devices in order to respect privacy or safety laws.
-Let’s take a journey around the world to see where the benefits of dash cams are being reaped, and where they are banned.
+While they devices deliver numerous benefits, such as providing evidence in case of an incident or enabling reduced insurance premiums, many countries have been hesitant to adopt these in-vehicle recording devices in order to respect privacy or safety laws.
+Let’s take a journey around the world to see where the benefits of dash cams are being reaped and where they are being denied.

 Of all of the regions of the world, Europe represents the most diversity in terms of its relationship to dash cams.
-Although Europe covers about half of global market share for automotive dash cameras, many nations in the region have placed an outright ban on drive recorders.
+Although Europe has about half of the global market share for automotive dash cameras, many nations in the region have placed an outright ban on the devices.

-In countries like Russia, almost all citizens own and employ dash cams in their private vehicles, due to significant police corruption, high rates of accidents and unsafe road conditions, as well as low cost, easily available technology.
-On the other hand, in countries like Portugal, Luxembourg, and Austria, the use of dash cams or recording devices in public is completely illegal and violators will face heavy fines for breaking these laws.
+In countries like Russia, almost all citizens own and employ dash cams in their private vehicles, due to significant police corruption, high rates of accidents, and unsafe road conditions, as well as their low cost and easily availability.
+On the other hand, in countries like Portugal, Luxembourg, and Austria, the use of dash cams or recording devices in public is illegal and violators will face heavy fines for breaking these laws.

 Here, the biggest hurdle towards European dash cam adoption is overcoming privacy infringement.
 France and Belgium jump over this hurdle by only legalizing dash cams for private use, but preventing dash cam users from uploading footage publicly online.
 Germany recently passed a law that accepts dash cam footage as evidence in the highest court, but still rules that any public footage from dash cams must have license plates, faces, and any other personal imagery obscured or blurred to protect privacy.